-Bone Lead MeasurementsProf.
-Todd directs the Bone Lead X-Ray Fluorescence Laboratory (in the Department of Preventive Medicine at Mount Sinai) which is one of the country's leading centers for a novel technique for measuring long-term lead exposure.
-This facility has measured people for over a dozen federally funded research studies and measures people who are referred by physicians because they have symptoms of lead toxicity or are concerned about lead exposure they may have suffered in the past.
+Dr. Todd is one of the country's leading experts for a novel technique for measuring long-term lead exposure.
+Currently, he measures people who are volunteer subjects for federally funded research studies but also measures many people who are referred to him by physicians and by lawyers because they have symptoms of lead toxicity or are concerned about lead exposure they may have suffered in the past.
 The information obtained from bone lead measurements can provide evidence of historical lead exposure, in the absence of documented exposure.
-For more information about bone lead testing, please visit X-Ray Fluorescence Bone Lead Testing Facility

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

 Dr.Todd did not report having any of the following types of financial relationships with industry during 2015 and/or 2016: consulting, scientific advisory board, industry-sponsored lectures, service on Board of Directors, participation on industry-sponsored committees, equity ownership valued at greater than 5% of a publicly traded company or any value in a privately held company.
 Please note that this information may differ from information posted on corporate sites due to timing or classification differences.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.